Powerful Unreal Engine Plugin that imports assets from FModel

 The following asset types add onto a pre-existing asset

-Unreal Engine games made below 4.12 (a guess) will have material data, but not niagara data, any games made above that version will most definitely not have any material data nor niagara data, and therefore the actual data will be stripped and cannot be imported.
-Unless you are using a User Generated Content editor, then it's possible material data and niagara data will be there.
+Unreal Engine games made below 4.12 (a guess) will have material data, any games made above that version will most definitely not have any material data, and therefore the actual data will be stripped and cannot be imported.
+Unless you are using a User Generated Content editor, then it's possible material data will be there.

 Follow these steps to install JsonAsAsset: